 Obviously, the GTM and first year marketing budget can vary significantly and be quite different from what we added in.
 But you get this by now. 🙂

-What these numbers really show is that building a tech startup is a serious investment nowadays and it’s more important than ever to budget that carefully and then focus on surviving in the market until you get to PMF.
+What these numbers really show is that building a tech startup is a serious investment nowadays and it’s more important than ever to estimate the costs of development carefully and then focus on surviving in the market until you get to PMF.
 And only after, you should start planning any meaningful scaling, which requires a whole new approach to your product investments.

 Now, do you struggle to budget your own product investment?

 My colleagues can help you understand how this product budgeting framework applies to your unique product challenges.